ANALYSIS-Fintech lenders tighten lending standards, bolstering debt financing

 Buy-now-pay-later giant Affirm mostly lends to near-prime and prime borrowers, but has tightened its credit standards further this year, said CEO Max Levchin.
 The average credit score of non-interest bearing loans in its ABS offering in 2023 was 731, compared to 706 in its previous offering last year, according to Morningstar.

-Roughly 65% of OneMain's new loans in the first quarter went to borrowers with the best credit quality, compared to 30% to 40% in 2021, CEO Doug Schulman said on an April 25 earnings call.
-OneMain did not respond to a request for comment.
+A OneMain spokesperson referred Reuters to the lender's April 25earnings call where CEO Doug Shulman said that roughly 65% of OneMain's new loans in the first quarter went to borrowers with the best credit quality, compared to 30% to 40% in 2021.

 After hitting a two-year low in the first quarter of 2023, issuance of ABS that bundled unsecured consumer loans mostly from fintechs or marketplace lenders rose 17% in the second quarter to reach $3.4 billion, according to data provider Finsight.